Instrumentation: SSA Chorus, String Quartet (optional), Piano

 The Voorhees Choir, conducted by Brandon Williams; Voorhees Chapel, Douglass College; New Brunswick, NJ

-I composed ‘Tis You, a setting of Amy Lowell’s poem, Listening, for the Centennial of Douglass College.
-Created for the Voorhees Choir, in my day the women’s chorus of Douglass College (now of Rutgers University), the premiere takes place on 12/2/17 during the Choir’s fall concert, and on 12/3/17 during the Yule Log Ceremony at the Voorhees Chapel on the Douglass campus.
-I found Lowell’s poem in An Anthology of Great U.S. Women Poets 1850-1990.
-I love the way the poem speaks of the internal music of our beings, the meaning of our individual contributions, and also our role in the larger ocean of life.
-Brandon Williams, conductor of the Voorhees Choir, requested a version for treble chorus, string quartet and piano; there is also a version for treble chorus and piano.
+I composed ‘Tis You, a setting of Amy Lowell’s poem, Listening, for the Centennial of Douglass College, my Alma Mater.
+Created for the Voorhees Choir,originally the women’s chorus of Douglass College (now of Rutgers University), the premiere took place on 12/2/17 during the Choir’s fall concert, and on 12/3/17 during the Yule Log Ceremony at the Voorhees Chapel on the Douglass campus.
+Long a fan of Lowell’s poetry, I found this one in An Anthology of Great U.S. Women Poets 1850-1990.
+I love the way the poem speaks of the internal music of our beings, the meaning of our individual contributions, and also of our role in the larger ocean of life.
+Brandon Williams, conductor of the Voorhees Choir, requested a version for treble chorus, string quartet and piano; I have also composed a version for treble chorus and piano.

 by Amy Lowell

 ‘Tis you that are the music, not your song.

 The song is but a door which, opening wide,

 Sings but of you.
 Throughout your whole life long

 Your songs, your thoughts, your doings, each divide

 This perfect beauty; waves within a tide,

 The song of earth has many different chords;

 Yet always ocean.
 In the damp Spring woods